The-Marcy-Lab-School-Code-Challenges/capstone-loop-fluency-06/README.md

 3. Write a function named `letterCountRefactor` that has the same input and output as `letterCount` except you cannot use a `for` loop or `if` statements.
 Consider using `for in`, `for of`, and ternary operators.

+4. Write a function named `vowelCount` that takes in a string and returns an object where the keys are letters in the given string that are vowels and the value of each vowel key is a count of how many times the character appears in the string.

+    ```jsx
+    charCount(capstone) // returns {a: 1, o: 2, e: 2}
+    ```

 ### **Test all your solutions for questions 1-3 with the following variable:**

 ```jsx
  const fellows = [ "shawn", "annecie", "liam", "khalia", "andrew"]
 ```

-4. Write a function named `letterCountArray` that takes in an array of strings and for every string, returns a new array with objects where the keys are letters in the string and the value of each key is a count of how many times the character appears in the string.
+5. Write a function named `letterCountArray` that takes in an array of strings and for every string, returns a new array with objects where the keys are letters in the string and the value of each key is a count of how many times the character appears in the string.

     ```jsx
     letterCountArray(fellows) //returns [{s: 1, h: 1, a: 1, w: 1, n: 1}, {a: 1, n: 2, e: 2, c: 1, i: 1}, {l: 1, i: 1, a: 1, m: 1}, {k: 1, h: 1, a: 2, l: 1, i: 1}, {a: 1, n: 1, d: 1, r: 1, e: 1, w: 1}]
     ```

-5. Write a function named `letterCountArrayRefactor` that is the same as `letterCountRefactor`, but refactor this function to use a high order array method.
+6. Write a function named `letterCountArrayRefactor` that is the same as `letterCountRefactor`, but refactor this function to use a high order array method.
 Consider using `for in`, `for of`, and ternary operators.